Nonlinear2/gr-raytracer/docs/theory.md

 We can't describe points on an abstract manifold, so we pick $\varphi$ to be a distinguished global chart and write transition maps from every other chart to this one.
-We call this chart `ChartWorld` in the code; it corresponds to Cartesian coordinates centered on the camera.
+We call this chart `ChartWorld` in the code.
+It corresponds to Cartesian coordinates centered on the camera.

 Let $p$ be a point in $\mathcal{M}_t$.
 If we call